Andy O'Sullivan: Arrest, internment, hunger strike and death

 O'Sullivan was a captain in the IRA in the intelligence unit during the Irish War of Independence.
-He began is intelligence activities in 1917 and his code name was W.N - the last 2 letters of first and last name.
+He began his intelligence activities in 1917 using the code name W.N - the last 2 letters of first and last name.

 During the Civil War O'Sullivan was officer commanding (OC) Administration in the North Cork area and later in the IRA's 1st Southern Cork Division, where he had been appointed by Liam Lynch.
 O'Sullivan dedicated his life to the establishment of an Irish Republic: "His ideal and his goal was a Republic, and he went straight ahead working to achieve it.
 Nothing else bothered him."
-After the signing of the 1921 Anglo-Irish Treaty, he joined the anti treaty side during the Irish Civil War.
+After the signing of the 1921 Anglo-Irish Treaty, he joined the anti-treaty side during the Irish Civil War.

-During the Irish Civil War, O'Sullivan was arrested by Free State forces and interned in Mountjoy Prison.
-In 1923, (after the end of the Irish Civil War) thousands of interned Irish republicans protested being held without trial, poor prison conditions and being treated as convicts rather than political prisoners.
+During the Civil War, O'Sullivan was arrested by Free State forces and interned in Mountjoy Prison.
+In 1923, (after the end of the war) thousands of interned Irish republicans protested being held without trial, poor prison conditions and being treated as convicts rather than political prisoners.
 On 13 October 1923, Michael Kilroy, the OC of IRA prisoners in Mountjoy Prison, announced that 300 men would go on hunger strike.
 This action started the 1923 Irish hunger strikes.
 Within days, thousands of Irish republican prisoners were on hunger strike in multiple prisons/internment camps across Ireland.
 The mass hunger strike of 1923 started at midnight on 14 October 1923.
 Previously, the Free State government had passed a motion outlawing the release of prisoners on hunger strike.
 However, because of the large numbers of Republicans on strike, at the end of October, the Government sent a delegation to speak with the IRA leadership.
-On 23 November 1923, the 41 day hunger strike was called off (O'Sullivan had died the previous day) setting in motion a release program for many of the prisoners—but some were not released until as late as 1932.
+On 23 November 1923, the 41-day hunger strike was called off (O'Sullivan had died the previous day), setting in motion a release program for many of the prisoners.
+However, some were not released until as late as 1932.

 Andy O'Sullivan died on 23 November 1923 (after 40 days on hunger strike) at age 41 in St. Bricin's Military Hospital, Dublin.
 He was buried in Saint Gobnaits Cemetery, Goulds Hill, Mallow, Cork on 27 November 1923; his funeral cortège was reported to be a mile in length.

 O'Sullivan's name is commemorated on a statue that stands outside Cavan Courthouse.